GA-repos/REST_MVC_Intro/README.md

 ## Lesson Objectives

+1. Describe MVC and its benefits
 1. Describe REST and list the various routes
-1. Create an Index route
+1. Create Index,Show,Update, and Delete routes
 1. Install JSONView to make viewing JSON easier
-1. Create a Show route
-1. Enhance the data in your data array
+1. Explore using curl

 ## Define MVC and explain why it matters